-- 2.1.1 When defining values and goals, owners should articulate their expectations with regard to entrepreneurial orientation, particularly where this concerns the relationship of stability, profitability and long-term growth.
-It is recommended that these expectations be coordinated with the owners' long-term strategy for asset management. - 2.1.2 In addition, owners should also make statements concerning the owners' role in the management and control of the business. - 2.1.3 In cases in which a supervisory body is not required by law, the owners should decide whether and to what extent they wish to delegate the authorities to which they are entitled, particularly as these concern the advice and control of business management, to a voluntary body. - 2.1.4 Owners should organize themselves in such a way as to ensure that their decision-making powers are secured at all times.
-It is recommended that majority and minority rights be clearly stated and appropriately balanced. - 2.1.5 At all times, business and information structures should be designed in such a way as to afford the owners, any supervisory bodies and the managers of the business an accurate assessment of the economic and financial situation of the company, and of compliance with the agreed values and goals. - Owners should also specify whether and to what extent this internal transparency should apply for external stakeholders as well.
+- 2.1.1 In defining values and goals, owners should articulate their expectations with regard to entrepreneurial orientation, particularly where this concerns the relationship of stability, profitability and long-term growth.
+It is recommended that these expectations be coordinated with the owners' long-term strategy for asset management. - 2.1.2 In addition, owners should make statements concerning the owners' role in the management and control of the business, in particular concerning whether and under what conditions members of the owner family should and can actively participate in the management of the company and/or a supervisory or advisory body. - 2.1.3 The owners should clearly define which governance bodies should exist and what authorities they should have.
+They should ensure that competencies are well-defined and complement each other in a meaningful way. - 2.1.4 In cases in which a supervisory and/or advisory body is not required by law, the owners should decide whether and to what extent they wish to delegate the authorities to which they are entitled, particularly as these concern the advice and control of business management, to a voluntary body. - 2.1.5 Owners should organize themselves in such a way as to ensure that their decision-making powers are secured at all times.
+It is recommended that majority and minority rights be clearly stated and appropriately balanced.

+2.1.6 At all times, business and information structures should be designed in such a way as to afford the owners, any supervisory and/or advisory bodies and the managers of the business an accurate assessment of the economic and financial situation of the company, and of compliance with the agreed values and goals.

+Owners should also specify whether and to what extent this internal transparency should apply for external stakeholders as well.